rjasenik/pdsnd_github/README.md

 Bikeshare project

 ### Description
-Bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics
+A bicycle-sharing is a service in which bicycles are made available for shared use to individuals on a short term basis for a price or free.
+My Bike share project uses in Chicago, New York City, and Washington by computing a variety of descriptive statistics

 ### Files used
 Bikeshare.py